 The way you can tell the difference between the U-tehta and the O-tehta is the curl.
 The U-tehta is counterclockwise and the O-tehta is clockwise.
 You can point the tehtar of these two in any upward direction, as long as you preserve the counterclockwise/clockwise-ness of the tehta.
 Traditionally though, they’re pointed to the right.

 Some tehtar go underneath the tengwar.
 Bar-tehtar spread to be the length of the tengwa.
+They never touch the lúvar, so there should be a little space between them.
+If it’s too close, it could be misread as a closed lúva instead of an open lúva.
 When dealing with the Lambe or Alda tengwar, tehtar that go under tengwar go inside them instead.
 Here I’m using the tehtar for the silent E, the consonant doubler, and the Y-tehta.
 These are the most common ones.

 You can’t add “monkey tails” onto tengwar as flourishes, because those would be read as the S-tehta.
 Here are some examples of it in action: